danmbrown/city-of-whispers/Playbooks/Foundry.md

 ## Moves

 ### Tools of the Trade (Required)
-You are a builder or craftsperson or professional who provides a good or service to the city.
+You are a builder or craftsperson or professional who provides a good or service.
 What is it?
 You have **tools** related to your craft with three uses.
-You may mark a use to Use Asset.
+You may mark a use to **Use Asset**.

 ### Inspiration
 *(Improvement to Sample the Sights and Sounds)*